 Around 4.5 million people are bitten by dogs every year, many of them children.
 Fortunately, the majority of these painful interactions can be avoided.
 During this National Dog Bite Prevention Week , it’s a good time to bone up on why dogs bite and how to avoid being on the receiving end.

 Behaviorist Sophia Yin created a downloadable poster illustrating signs of fear and anxiety in dogs along with a video demonstrating how to approach a dog appropriately.
 It's an excellent primer on bite-avoidance.
-(Sophia is our open thread special guest on Wednesday, May 18!
-We're very excited.)

 The American Veterinary Medical Association’s tips on how to avoid being bitten include: